CoBrALab/twolevel_ants_dbm/README.md

 ``ANTSUseDeformationFieldToGetAffineTransform`` and ``absolute`` files have the affine jacobian added to account for bulk volume changes. ``relative`` and ``absolute`` files are generally expected to be used for statistical analysis.

+For two-level pipelines, jacobians are produced for two different transformations, ``resampled`` are within-subject jacobians, resampled into the final average anatomical space, ``overall`` are jacobains encoding all volumetric differences between the individual subject input files to the final anatomical average.
+For most applications the ``resampled`` jacobians are suggested for analysis.

 # Interrupted Pipelines